arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 OK, I see you are impatient.
 Here we go:

 ## So, define Property-based Testing
-Here's the big statement.
+Here's the big statement.<br/>
 Property Testing is TDD on steroids.
-It is about capturing the essence of business requirements rather than some sporadic, arbitrary examples, and having them automatically tested almost as logical or mathematical statements, more or less for free.
+It is about capturing the essence of business requirements -- rather than some arbitrary, often unmotivated examples -- and having them automatically tested almost as logical or mathematical statements, more or less for free.

 ## Too good.
 Where's the catch?
 You are right.
 I see 3 catches.

-Property-based Testing is not as easy as TDD.
+**First**: Property-based Testing is not as easy as TDD.<br/>

-First: it's hard to start with, and overtime it keeps being more challenging than ordinary TDD.
-The libraries supporting it are usually more advanced, as they generally require some knowledge of Functional Programming: you should be prepared to have some understanding of how to write a lambda, how to map it to a functor, what combinators are, how to compose monads and the like.
+It's hard to start with, and overtime it keeps being more challenging than ordinary TDD.
+The libraries supporting it are usually more advanced, as they generally require some knowledge of Functional Programming: you should be prepared to have some understanding of how to write a lambda, how to map it to a functor, what combinators are, how to compose monads and the like.<br/>
 But don't despair: those are very very rewarding challenges, you will enjoy them!

-Second: the technical challenge, though, is possibly not even the thoughest one: figuring out which properties describe the business behavior is often the most confusing part.
+**Second**: the technical challelenge is possibly not even the thoughest one: figuring out which properties describe the business behavior is often the most confusing part.<br/>
-Writing TDD tests is as easy as finding a collection of example use cases: the customer selected an apple (`1 EUR`) and 3 books (`10 EUR` each), the total should be `31 EUR.` Easy peasy.
+Writing TDD tests is as easy as finding a collection of example use cases: the customer selected an apple (`1 EUR`) and 3 books (`10 EUR` each), the total should be `31 EUR.` Easy peasy.<br/>
-On the other hand, writing Property Tests for an the same e-commerce site is a different kettle of fish: it is not even clear what a "property" is.
+Writing Property Tests for an the same e-commerce site is a different kettle of fish: it is not even clear what a "property" is.<br/>
 I'm afraid there are no silver bullets here, besides elbow grease and a lot of experience.

-Finally: PBT's niche nature: compared to TDD, the documentation is not likely copious, and the typical examples you can find online have often deceptively simple code, not directly applicable to real-world use cases.
-If you are looking for answers to you e-commerce site needs, you will be disappointed to discover that most of the documentation just does not cover that.
-Instead, you will be taught over and over how to test the reversal of a list.
+**Finally**: PBT's niche nature: compared to TDD, the documentation is not likely copious, and the typical examples you can find online have often deceptively simple code, not directly applicable to real-world use cases.
+If you are looking for answers to your real-world needs, you will be disappointed to discover that much of the documentation will teach you over and over how to test the reversal of a list.<br/>
 That sucks, but it's part of the challenge.